eth4n22/tp/README.md

 ### Installation

 #### Option 1: Download JAR file
-1. Download the latest `tp.jar` from the [releases page](https://github.com/yourusername/lebook/releases)
+1. Download the latest `LeBook.jar` from the [releases page](https://github.com/AY2425S2-CS2113-T13-3/tp/releases)
 2. Place the JAR file in your preferred directory

 #### Option 2: Build from source